TheExtraOne/Bloggers-platform-Nest/README.md

 ## Architecture & Patterns

 - **Modular Architecture**: The application is organized into feature modules, each responsible for specific business functionality.

+  - Quiz module implements a clean separation of concerns with distinct layers for API, application logic, and infrastructure
+  - Each module maintains its own set of DTOs, entities, and repositories

 - **CQRS Pattern**: Implements Command Query Responsibility Segregation for better separation of read and write operations.

+  - Commands: CreateQuestion, UpdateQuestion, DeleteQuestion, PublishQuestion
+  - Queries: GetQuestionById, GetAllQuestions with filtering and sorting

 - **Repository Pattern**: Used with TypeORM for database operations.

+  - Implements soft delete for data integrity
+  - Maintains clear separation between query and command repositories

 - **Dependency Injection**: Leverages NestJS's powerful DI container.

+  - Modules register their providers and exports
+  - Services are injected where needed

 - **DTO Pattern**: Data Transfer Objects for type-safe data validation.
+  - Input validation using class-validator
+  - Swagger documentation using class-transformer

 ## Security Features